resolve109/study-aws-sa/aws-study-guide.md

     - Amazon EC2 resources (which use instance profiles/roles)
   - Understanding proper policy attachment points helps ensure effective permission management
   - Following this guidance helps maintain proper security boundaries between service roles
+- **Secure DynamoDB Access Across Accounts**:
+  - For a central application to access DynamoDB tables in multiple accounts:
+    - Create an IAM role in each business account with DynamoDB access permissions
+    - Configure trust policies to allow specific roles from the central account
+    - Create an application role in the central account with AssumeRole permissions
+    - Configure the application to use STS AssumeRole to access cross-account resources
+  - More secure than using IAM users with access keys
+  - More appropriate than using Secrets Manager or Certificate Manager
+  - Follows IAM best practices for cross-account access

 ## Networking and Content Delivery